 Achievement Awards & Recognitions BSA Lifeguard This aquatics certification is available to both Scouts and leaders.
 Candidates must spend 3 morning merit badge sessions and ad- ditional time in the afternoon.
 CPR certification is required and it is recommended to come to camp with this requirement completed.
 Participants must be at least 15 years old per BSA requirement and have strong swimming ability and watercraft proficency.
 Mile Swim & Snorkling BSA These National Awards are available to Scouts and Scouters.
 Qualifications and actual times for practice and instruction will be announced at camp.
 Polar Bear Swimmer Imagine waking from a restful night's sleep to "plunge" into beautiful West Hill Lake before reveille.
 Your troop is welcome every morning to do just that!
 You'll be surprised how many other Scouts and leaders will be there too!
 You'll receive a special Polar Bear patch if you attend 4 out of 5 days during the week!
 Paul Bunyan Woodsman Award This award recognizes advanced axemanship and is offered by the Scoutcraft staff by appointment.
+A minimum of 2 hour commitment is required for this award, in addition to troop instructional time.
 Contact anyone in the Scoutcraft area to arrange a time.
 Iron Man Challenge A great test of a Scouts strength and endurance is the Iron Man Challenge.
 Scouts must swim one mile, run 2 miles, and canoe 2 miles.
 The tests are conducted at various times during the week and a special patch is awarded at the Saturday Court of Honor to all "Iron Men!"
-CW GeoScouting Award Learn about Camp Workcoeman's heritage through our Historical Geocaching Program .
-This multi-point course employs basic GPS skills and participation is open to Scouts and Scouters; please ask the Scoutcraft Staff for more information.
+BSA Stand Up Paddleboarding Award The BSA Stand Up Paddleboarding Award introduces Scouts to the basics of stand up paddleboarding (SUP) on calm water, including skills, equipment, self rescue, and safety precautions.
+This award also encourages Scouts to develop paddling skills that promote fitness and safe aquatics recreation.